Send me an e-mail!

 Rising rental rates please the landlords and realtors.
 For the average consumer they are often a heavy cross to bear.
 When the rent in the city centers gets too expensive for the earner of wages under 12 Euros per hour who works to pay, he is damned to spend the rest of his working life commuting daily from out in the country to work and home again.
 This means up to 10 hours per week less time for the family and leisure, not to mention considerable transport costs.
 This is one reason for the low birth rate. it is also the driving power behind the public rage that has brought the sudden success of the AfD.

 Attempts to limit rent increases cannot return us to social peace and would be but a drop of water on a red hot iron.
-Far more an encompassing regulation should be found to settle the low wage recipient in his own safe and snazzy 4 walls near to work as the cornerstone of his old age security.
+Far more an encompassing regulation should be found to settle the low wage recipient in his own safe and snazzy 4 walls near his place of work as the cornerstone of his old age security.
 The low wage earners make up 25 % of the population and those with a little more chicken feed than the poverty range 25 % more.
-Relatively few of population living in rented housing are able to save enough in the course of 20 years of work to make a downpayment for the purchase of a flat or house, and then nowhere near where they work.
+Relatively few of the population living in rented housing are able to save enough in the course of 20 years of work to make a downpayment for the purchase of a flat or house, and then nowhere near where they work.
 Instead of the dream of their own four walls they are actually buying their place on the treadmill for 20 years of mortgage payments.
 And heaven forbid that their employer goes broke: Then everything is gone and in vain.

 To return to social peace, rental law has to be essentially changed to rent/purchase law with exceptions only for new construction, flats rented at or near rates for social housing, areas of low population and houses with about 5 flats, in which the landlord occupies one unit himself.